Hammer-headed bat: Diet and foraging

 Hammer-headed bats are frugivores.
-Figs make up much of their diet, but mangos, bananas and guavas may also be consumed.
-There are some complications inherent in a fruit diet such as insufficient protein intake.
-It is suggested that fruit bats compensate for this by possessing a proportionally longer intestine compared to insectivorous species.
+Figs make up much of their diet, but they may also eat mangos, bananas and guavas.
+There are some complications inherent in a fruit diet such as insufficient protein intake; it is suggested that fruit bats compensate for this by possessing a proportionally longer intestine than insectivorous species.

 Males and females rely on different strategies for foraging.
 Females use trap-lining, in which they travel an established route with dependable and predictable food sources, even if the food is lower quality.
 Males, in contrast, search for areas rich with food, traveling up to 10 km to reach particularly good food patches.
 Upon finding suitable fruit, the hammer-headed bat may eat at the tree or pick the fruit and carry it away to another site for consumption.
 It chews the fruit, swallowing the juice and soft pulp, before spitting out the rest.
-The guano (feces) typically contains seeds from ingested fruits, indicating that it may be an important seed disperser.
+The guano (faeces) typically contains seeds from ingested fruit, indicating that it may be an important seed disperser.

-Van Deusan (1968) reports H. monstrosus showing some carnivorous behavior by attacking chickens to drink their blood and scavenging for meat.
+Van Deusan (1968) reports H. monstrosus showing some carnivorous behaviour by attacking chickens to drink their blood, and scavenging for meat.